 Having creditworthy clients is the most important criterion of the qualification process.
 Factoring companies only purchase invoices that are due from creditworthy companies.
 Consequently, your customers must be reliable payers.

 b) Are your invoices encumbered?

 A factoring company can finance your invoices only if they are free and clear of encumbrances.
 Consequently, they cannot be secured by another party through a PPSA lien or a hypothèque.

 c) Is your company free of major issues?

 Factoring companies can finance invoices from clients who are going through a turnaround or experiencing issues.
 However, the client must not be at risk of bankruptcy or have unworkable management problems.

 Get a quote

-We are a leading factoring company in Canada and can offer landscaping companies competitive financing terms.
-For information, call (877) 300 3258 or get an online factoring quote.
+We are a leading factoring company and can offer landscaping companies competitive financing terms.
+For information, call us toll-free at (877) 300 3258 or get an online factoring quote.